KeepsItCrypt0/PulseStrategy/README.md

 # Why PulseStrategy Matters

 PulseStrategy is offering PLSTR holders a way to make fees, yield, and expose Ethereum users to PulseChain assets, all while never taking value from PulseChain and only adding value too it.
-A way to have your cake and eat it too.

 Key benefits include:
 • Increased vPLS reserves enhance the value of PLSTR potentially driving market values even higher.